-Hunter Baker, Associate Professor of Political Science at Union University, recently lectured at Southeastern Seminary on why work is so important to our lives and the economy.
+Hunter Baker, Associate Professor of Political Science at Union University, lectured at Southeastern Seminary in 2016 on why work is so important to our lives and the economy.
 In his introduction, he highlighted the growing problem of the missing men in the American workforce.

 Watch the full talk above.
 Below is a key excerpts.